-“Unaccountable governments are less effective at promoting public health”, added Kenneth Roth executive director of Human Rights Watch.
+“Unaccountable governments are less effective at promoting public health,” added Kenneth Roth, executive director of Human Rights Watch (HRW).

 “There are clearly legitimate reasons” for movement restrictions, Roth said, but parliaments should remain open and active.
 “It’s especially in these times of crisis that it is essential to ensure that governments are serving the people rather than themselves.”

-But a series of parliamentary shut downs and limitations kicked off weeks earlier, when Iran suspended its parliament at the start of March after an initial 23 of its MPs themselves tested positive for coronavirus.
+But a series of parliamentary shutdowns and limitations kicked off weeks earlier, when Iran suspended its parliament at the start of March after an initial 23 of its MPs tested positive for coronavirus.
 It returned this week.

-In late February, President Xi Jinping and top Communist Party leaders postponed its annual parliamentary session (which was set to start 24 March) for the first time since the Cultural Revolution.
-It has been postponed until late April or early May at least.
+In late February, President Xi Jinping and top Communist Party leaders postponed its annual parliamentary session (due to start on 24 March) for the first time since the Cultural Revolution.
+It has been postponed until at least late April or early May.

 The Inter-Parliamentary Union (IPU) is monitoring these moves.
-It says for example that the French senate scaled back its plenary meetings to one a week, limited to 10 questions, and attended only by those asking these questions and presidents of political groups.
+It says that, for example, the French senate scaled back its plenary meetings to just one a week, limited to ten questions, and attended only by leaders of political groups and those asking questions.

-IPU’s updates also show how parliamentary agenda have been restricted to urgent and COVID-19-related matters in France, Germany, Ireland, Italy, Switzerland, Estonia and Andorra, as well as in Djibouti where all other activities are postponed until further notice.
+IPU’s updates also show how parliamentary agendas have been restricted to urgent or COVID-19-related matters in Andorra, Estonia, France, Germany, Ireland, Italy and Switzerland, as well as in Djibouti where all other activities are postponed until further notice.

-Coronavirus has meanwhile prompted parliaments in Austria, Croatia, Slovenia, and Lithuania, and national assemblies in Afghanistan and Cape Verde, to cut back meetings.
+Coronavirus has also prompted parliaments in Austria, Croatia, Lithuania and Slovenia, and national assemblies in Afghanistan and Cape Verde, to cut back meetings.

-Sweden’s parliament is still in session – however its parties agreed that, from 16 to 30 March, the number of MPs required to vote would be only 55 (out of 349).
+Sweden’s parliament is still in session, but its parties agreed that, from 16 to 30 March, the number of MPs required to vote would be only 55 (out of 349).

-Meanwhile some parliaments are taking their activities online.
-IPU says Brazil, for example, passed a new resolution enabling MPs to join sessions and vote remotely.
-In the Maldives, a first online sitting on 30 March was attended by 71 out of their total 87 MPs.
+Meanwhile, some parliaments are taking their activities online.
+IPU says that Brazil, for example, passed a new resolution enabling MPs to join sessions and vote remotely.
+In the Maldives, a first online sitting on 30 March was attended by 71 out of a total of 87 MPs.

 Rights at ‘significant risk’

-Thomas Fitzsimons, IPU’s communications director applauded how some parliaments “are stepping up and keeping the pressure on the government” amidst the current crisis.
+Thomas Fitzsimons, IPU’s communications director, applauded how some parliaments “are stepping up and keeping the pressure on the government” amid the current crisis.

 Sarah Clarke at the campaign group Unlock Democracy also noted that “parliaments can adapt”, citing the Welsh Assembly as an example of one that’s moved to online sittings.

-Roth from Human Rights Watch drew a parallel between today and the period after 11 September 2001, when “some governments seized [peoples’ fear and demands for security] as an opportunity to overreach and to enhance their power”.
+Roth from HRW drew a parallel between today and the period after 11 September 2001, when “some governments seized [peoples’ fear and demands for security] as an opportunity to overreach and to enhance their power”.

-“The legacy of 9/11 is still with us today”, he underlined, as Guantanamo, drones and intrusive surveillance were not temporary and are still part of our world today.
+“The legacy of 9/11 is still with us today,” he underlined; Guantanamo, drones and intrusive surveillance were not temporary and are still part of our world today.

-Parliamentary closures and limitations amidst coronavirus have alarmed citizens on social media.
-One Twitter user in Australia, for example, posted: “Parliament closed; Country governed by a non-elected Committee; Our freedom of movement curtailed; Police given new sweeping powers...
-Australia’s Democracy: A victim of #COVID-19”.
+Parliamentary closures and limitations during the pandemic have alarmed citizens on social media.
+One Twitter user in Australia, for example, posted: “Parliament closed; Country governed by a non-elected Committee; Our freedom of movement curtailed; Police given new sweeping powers […] Australia’s Democracy: A victim of #COVID-19.”

 In Israel, a Twitter user condemned “The Day Democracy Actually died!”.
-In Kenya others also criticised the closure of their parliament and lamented: “Parliament which is supposed to monitor [the] situation and enact laws or advise [the] state is nowhere”.
+In Kenya, some also criticised the closure of their parliament and lamented: “Parliament which is supposed to monitor [the] situation and enact laws or advise [the] state is nowhere.”